-For some, testing for specific weaknesses in design elements may be the most appropriate way for them to develop their advertising campaigns.
 For others, comparing and contrasting two or more entirely different design concepts can be an effective alternative.

 With Helpfull surveying, different campaigns and advertising designs can be tested in front of diverse consumer audiences.
 For those businesses who have specific consumer groups in mind, surveys can be adjusted to test only target demographics.

 In our final round of testing, we’ve taken on the persona of a youth-oriented fashion company livemör.
 We’ve got three completely unique adverts to test in front of an audience of 100 general Helpfull pollsters; the feedback we receive from these panelists will determine how we develop our testing moving forward.

 Between the three designs we tested, the two half-page adverts outperformed the more simplistic medium-rectangle design.